castai/terraform-provider-castai/docs/resources/node_configuration.md

 Required:

 - `placement` (String) Placement of the ephemeral OS disk.
-One of: cacheDisk, resourceDisk
+One of: cacheDisk, resourceDisk, nvmeDisk

 Optional: